 3.)
 Camel spiders are called solifuges.
 They are part of the arachnid family, as they have 8 legs and pendipalps, but they are not true spiders.

 4.)
-As charismatically challenged as they are, these critters are excellent hunters.
+As charismatically challenged as they are, these critters are excellent hunters and a good bug to have around.

 5.)
 There are species found in desert regions of every continent but Australia and don’t live in Antartica.
 But not much does.